 These Greek Shrimp Bowls come together in roughly 30 minutes (depending on which grain you use).
 Here's how to make them:

-Start by dividing the farro or rice evenly between four bowls.
+Step 7: Assemble bowls by dividing rice evenly between four bowls.
 Next, scatter the shrimp and vegetables over the grains, and finish with a dollop of Lemon-Garlic yogurt.
 Lastly, add your garnishes and dive in!

 This may be surprising, but most of the time, frozen shrimp is best.
-This is because most of the shrimp behind the fish counter was previously frozen anyway.
-So, unless you're cooking it that night, buy frozen and thaw when you need it.
+(The shrimp behind the fish counter is often previously frozen anyway!)
+So, unless you’re cooking it that night, buy frozen and thaw when you need it.
 Also, be sure to buy peeled and deveined, which will save you prep time.

 In terms of wild vs. farm-raised, wild are harder to come by, though do have a sharper flavor.
 If the shrimp are farm-raised, just make sure they’re raised sustainably.

-These bowls offer over 30 grams of protein per serving.
-Plus, they're brimming with good-for-you nutrients like fiber, vitamin C, and phytochemicals.
+These bowls offer 23 grams of protein per serving.
+Plus, they’re brimming with good-for-you nutrients like fiber, vitamin C, and phytochemicals.
 The key is to add as many colors of veggies as possible, which ensure a variety of nutrients.
-Which is why this recipe calls for different colors of bell peppers, tomatoes, and zucchini.

 If zucchini is out of season, feel free to sub it for mushrooms or extra bell peppers.
 You can also add slices of avocado for a creamy, fiber-rich finisher.